-These units must be installed fully assembled, and must be installed according to local electrical installation rules.
-When properly installed, they provide ingress protection to IP65 / NMA4X from the front shock if this instrument is not properly installed
+These displays must be installed fully assembled, and must be installed according to local electrical installation rules.

+When properly installed, and provided they have been ordered with cable glands exiting the lower surface of the case, they provide ingress protection to IP65 / NEMA4X from all directions.